gnachman/iTerm2/README.md

 file handle, which you can drop in any OSX app.
 Pretty rad, no?

 ## Instructions
-Just [Download](https://github.com/chendo/iTerm2/archives/master) (or build your own, if you're paranoid), and off you go!
+Just [Download](https://github.com/chendo/iTerm2/archives/master) (or build your own, if you're paranoid or you want the newest features), and off you go!

 Works with MacVim, Textmate and BBedit (it searches for editor in that order)